 - Areas with low agricultural productivity

-- Storage technologies: The integration of battery storage makes it possible to temporarily store excess electricity and feed it into the grid as needed.
+- Storage technologies: The integration of battery storage systems makes it possible to temporarily store excess electricity and feed it into the grid as needed.

-Overall, it is clear that solar parks can not only make an important contribution to the energy transition, but are also economically attractive - provided they are carefully planned and built in suitable locations.
+Overall, it is evident that solar parks can not only make an important contribution to the energy transition, but are also economically attractive – provided they are carefully planned and built in suitable locations.

 Suitable for: